 Children who are contacted by Track and Trace as being a contact of someone who has tested positive will be advised to take a PCR test - but will only have to self-isolate if they are positive.

-Secondary and college pupils will be required to take two tests on-site at the start of the autumn term and continue to take two tests a week at home until the end of September, when the policy will be reviewed.
+Secondary and college pupils are advised to continue to take two tests a week at home.
+The policy will be reviewed as needed.

 Care home visits